openscaler-training/docker-K8s-Training/KCA - Cert prep/3 - Containers ( Docker )/1- Modern App.md

 Although both terms are definitely related when talking about modern applications ^q02VmdTl

-In this parts, we will cover the following topics:

-* Understanding the evolution of applications
-* Infrastructures
-* Processes
-* Microservices and processes
-* What are containers?
-* Learning about the main concepts of containers
-* Docker components
-* Building, shipping, and running workflows
-* Windows containers
-* Customizing Docker
-* Docker security ^G3Q9IuoY

 As we will probably read about on every IT medium, the concept of microservices is key in the development of new modern applications. ^7pnBXtch